San Francisco faces possible new rail strike; governor could step in

-SAN FRANCISCO, Aug 9 (Reuters) - San Francisco area commuter rail workers were threatening to strike again, saying they could stop work as early as Monday unless a deal with management can be reached or California’s governor steps in to intervene, with the sides still tens of millions of dollars apart on contract terms.
+SAN FRANCISCO (Reuters) - San Francisco area commuter rail workers were threatening to strike again, saying they could stop work as early as Monday unless a deal with management can be reached or California’s governor steps in to intervene, with the sides still tens of millions of dollars apart on contract terms.

 Governor Jerry Brown temporarily blocked a strike last week and is weighing whether to seek a court order for a “cooling off” period by Sunday to again avert what would be a second walkout this summer.
 A strike on Monday would hit rush-hour, causing traffic chaos in the state’s second-largest metropolitan area.